Gin people

-The Gin, Kinh or Jing people (京族, Sino-Vietnamese: Kinh tộc; người Kinh tại Trung Quốc) are a community of descendants of ethnic Vietnamese people living in China.
+The Gin or Jing people (京族, Sino-Vietnamese: Kinh tộc; người Kinh tại Trung Quốc) are a community of descendants of ethnic Viet people living in China.
 They mainly live in an area called the Jing Islands (京族三岛), off the coast of Dongxing, Fangchenggang, in the Chinese autonomous region of Guangxi.
-These territories were administered by the Nguyễn dynasty but were later ceded by the French to the Qing dynasty due to the 1887 convention, after the Sino-French war.
+These territories were administered by the Nguyễn dynasty but were later ceded by French Indochina to China due to the 1887 convention and agreement, following the Sino-French War.

-The Việt were labelled Yue (越族 (Yuèzú), Sino-Vietnamese: Việt tộc; Vietnamese: người Việt tại Trung Quốc) before the introduction of the names "Kinh", "Gin", or "Jing", in 1958.
-This name change was requested by the Kinh people, who did not want to be associated with the country of Vietnam, as 越/Yue made them look like Vietnamese citizens in China, and thus they chose their ethnic name, the Kinh.

 The Gin population was 33,112 as of 2020.
 This number does not include the 36,205 Vietnamese nationals studying or working in Mainland China, recorded by the 2010 national population census.

 Terminology

-In Vietnamese, Kinh and Việt are used interchangeably to refer Vietnamese people, with Kinh used more in more official contexts; the Chinese characters for the ethnic group, 京 and 越, are the same as in Sino-Vietnamese.
+In Vietnamese, Kinh and Việt are used interchangeably to refer Viet people, with Kinh used more in more official contexts.
 Kinh (京), meaning "capital city", evolved to refer to people living in the lowlands, to distinguish them from people living in the highlands.
 Việt (越) is a reference to the Baiyue, a collection of non-Han peoples who lived in southern China since ancient times.

+The Gin people were first labelled Yue (越族 (Yuèzú), Sino-Vietnamese: Việt tộc) before the introduction of the name Gin in 1958.
+This name change was requested because Gin people did not want to be confused with Vietnamese citizens in China, and thus they chose their ethnic name, the Kinh.